LeChienCour/gameserver/README.md

-# Game Server Infrastructure
+# Game Server Infrastructure (Demo Project)

+> **⚠️ DEMO PROJECT DISCLAIMER**
+> This repository contains a demonstration implementation of a game server infrastructure with real-time voice chat capabilities.
+> It is intended for educational and demonstration purposes only and should not be used in production without proper security review and modifications.
+> The infrastructure code and documentation serve as an example of modern DevOps practices, CI/CD implementation, and AWS infrastructure management.

-This repository contains the Terraform infrastructure code for a game server with real-time voice chat capabilities.
+This repository demonstrates the Terraform infrastructure code for a game server with real-time voice chat capabilities.
-Gameserver and VoiceChat Infraestructure
+The project showcases various AWS services integration, infrastructure as code practices, and modern CI/CD implementation.

 ## Architecture Overview